byt3n33dl3/gxc-Ghidra/SECURITY.md

 # Security Policies and Procedures

-We take security seriously, and encourage everyone to use the last version of thc-ghidra from git if possible.
+We take security seriously, and encourage everyone to use the last version of gxc-Ghidra from git if possible.
 We do not backport security fixes to old releases.

 Security bugs are considered top priority and a fix is required within 24 hours